JohnnyBazooka89/StS2ModZeusAncient/README.md

 - BaseLib version 3.1.3 or newer.

 ## ⚙️ Installation
-1. Go to the [Releases](https://github.com/JohnnyBazooka89/StS2ModDionysusAncient/releases) page on GitHub and download the latest version.
+1. Go to the [Releases](https://github.com/JohnnyBazooka89/StS2ModZeusAncient/releases) page on GitHub and download the latest version.
 2. Extract the ZIP file.
 3. Navigate to your *Slay the Spire 2* installation folder: `{SteamLibrary}\steamapps\common\Slay The Spire 2`
 4. If the `mods` folder does not exist, create it.
-5. Move the `DionysusAncient` folder into the `mods` folder.
+5. Move the `ZeusAncient` folder into the `mods` folder.

 ## 🖼️ Screenshots